Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Experimental results and analysis

-The second approach involved comparing the algorithm's performance against existing autoencoder-based feature selection algorithms, as mentioned in Section 2.
+The second approach involved comparing the algorithm's performance against existing autoencoder-based feature selection algorithms, as mentioned in Section \ref{sec:settings}.
 This analysis focused on evaluating the accuracy.
 Due to the limited availability of shared datasets among these algorithms, the evaluation was conducted on a few datasets, namely MNIST and Fashion MNIST.
 Those two datasets are the most frequently used for comparison.
 The results of this analysis are presented in Table \ref{tab:acc}, providing a comprehensive overview of the algorithm's performance in comparison to the existing methods.

-Through these quantitative evaluations and comprehensive analyses, an objective and neutral perspective on the algorithm's capabilities was provided. \textbf{The results underscore its superiority over baseline approaches in terms of classification accuracy, while also showcasing its competitive performance when compared to established autoencoder-based feature selection algorithms}.
+Through these quantitative evaluations and comprehensive analyses, the MICS-EFS results underscore its superiority over baseline approaches in terms of classification accuracy, while also showcasing its competitive performance when compared to established autoencoder-based feature selection algorithms.

-\subsubsection{Algorithm's robustness}
+\subsection{Algorithm's robustness}

-In this chapter, a comprehensive examination of the robustness of our proposed algorithm was conducted.
-As detailed in Section \ref{sec:modeling}, the algorithm comprises two models: the IO model and the classifier model.
-The robustness of the IO model will be evaluated by assessing its performance on the MNIST dataset.
-This evaluation will specifically involve introducing various types of generated noise to augment the complexity of the task.
-On the other hand, the standard deviation of the classification results for the classifier model will be analyzed, and these results will be visually represented through boxplots and violin plots.

-\textbf{Robustness of the IO model}: The robustness evaluation of the IO model involves the introduction of noise to the MNIST dataset.
-To accomplish this, four different types of noise have been generated: Gaussian noise, Poisson noise, Salt \& Pepper noise, and Motion Blur\cite{mu2019mnist}.
-These are the most frequently used noises in the literature for analysing model robustness.
-In the subsequent analysis, the similarities and differences among these noise-induced variations will be illustrated, presenting a comprehensive comparative assessment of their impact on the performance of the IO model.
-A comparison of the results of input search with different noise additions on the MNIST dataset can be observed in Figure \ref{fig:noise}.